Constellations

 Star chart of constellation Delphinus with 5 stars, 3 labeled.

 In nearly every northern autumn, because the stars around it are so faint, the star Fomalhaut appears to shine in solitary splendor.
-But not this autumn, because two bright planets are visible in this part of the sky.
+But not this autumn, because the planet Saturn is also visible in this part of the sky.
 Still, Fomalhaut is easy to spot.
 It shines brightly all alone in a large dark patch of sky.

 Star chart outlining a blob-like shape with one star, Fomalhaut, labeled.

 Piscis Austrinus the Southern Fish is notable for its one bright star, Fomalhaut.
-Chart via Chelynne Campion/ EarthSky.
+Chart via EarthSky.

-Star chart of Aquqrius with stars in black on white showing the location of the water jar asterism.
+Star chart of Aquarius with stars in black on white showing the location of the water jar asterism.

 The constellation has the shape of a graceful V on our sky’s dome.
-Pisces’ alpha star Al Risha can be found where the two tails of the Fishes come together, at the point of the V. In October and November 2022, you’ll also find the bright planet Jupiter in Pisces.
-Read more about Pisces the Fishes.
+Pisces’ alpha star Al Risha can be found where the 2 tails of the Fishes come together, at the point of the V. Read more about Pisces the Fish.

+Star chart for Pisces the Fish.
+The 2 fish lie on either side of the Great Square of Pegasus.
+The ecliptic (the path of the sun, moon and planets) cuts through Pisces.
+So Pisces one of the constellations of the zodiac.
 The constellation has the shape of a graceful V on our sky’s dome.
-Pisces’ alpha star Al Risha is where the two tails of the Fishes come together, at the point of the V. The “Circlet” is a subtle but obvious group of stars in moderately dark skies.
-Chart via EarthSky.
+Pisces’ alpha star Al Risha is where the two tails of the Fish come together, at the point of the V. The “Circlet” is a subtle but obvious group of stars in moderately dark skies.
+Image via IAU (CC BY 4.0).

 Cetus the Whale

-Cetus is a somewhat unremarkable constellation.
+Cetus is a somewhat an unremarkable constellation.
 We call it a Whale, but it was a sea-monster in Greek mythology.
 It has one irresistible feature, though, its star Mira the Wonderful.
 Mira isn’t the brightest star in Cetus, but it’s the best known of the Whale’s stars.
 Mira isn’t visible to the unaided eye much of the time.
-Because Mira varies in brightness, ranging from visibility as a rather faint star to total invisibility to the eye alone.
-Mira’s last brightness maximum was in July 2022, and is no longer visible to the eye now.
+It varies in brightness, ranging from being a rather faint star to totally invisible to the eye alone.
+Mira’s last brightness maximum was in May 2024, and is no longer visible to the eye now.
 Read more about Mira and Cetus.

-You can spot Mira’s constellation, Cetus, during the evening hours.
+A detailed star chart showing Cetus the Whale.
+You can spot Mira‘s constellation, Cetus, during the evening hours.
 Even at its brightest, Mira isn’t one of our sky’s brightest stars, but its regular variability makes it a super interesting star to come to know and to follow.
-Chart via EarthSky.
+Chart via the International Astronomical Union/ Sky & Telescope/ Wikimedia Commons (CC BY 3.0).

 Eridanus the River wraps up the celestial ocean

-The great river of the sky, Eridanus, rises later at night than the other “watery” constellations in autumn, but, once it’s up, is large and easy to see in a dark-enough sky.
-That’s because the northern part of this constellation is located near the extremely prominent constellation Orion the Hunter.
-Eridanus appears to swell up in a great loop near Orion, then meander southward, Then finally – for most in the Northern Hemisphere – dropping out of sight below the southern horizon before it reaches its end.
+The great river of the sky, Eridanus, rises later at night than the other “watery” constellations in autumn, but, once it’s up, it’s large and easy to see in a dark-enough sky.
+Also, the northern part of this constellation is located near the extremely prominent constellation Orion the Hunter.
+Eridanus appears to swell up in a great loop near Orion, then meander southward, then finally – for most in the Northern Hemisphere – drops out of sight below the southern horizon before it reaches its end.

 But if you are far enough south – below 33 degrees north latitude – you’ll spot the bright star Achernar, the End of the River.
 Read more about Achernar and Eridanus.